 ‘This is my gold,’ the dwarf snapped.
 ‘You can’t have it!’

 ‘No, certainly not,’ Loki reasoned.
 It was clear that if he wanted some of Andvari’s gold, he could not simply take it.
 He would need to trick the dwarf somehow.

 ‘Have a look at this.’
 Loki bent down and took out the dagger he had hidden in his boot.

-The blade's hilt was enwrought with black onyx stones, and it had a velvet handle.
+Precious gemstones were set into the handle of the blade.
 When Loki removed the sheath, the metal shimmered with a silver glow that lit up the cavern.
 It was of Asgardian make, and there were few things it could not slice through with ease.